ElpadoCan/SpotMAX/spotmax/docs/source/install/hpc.rst

 6. **Install PyTorch** (optional):

    To install PyTorch follow this guide `Install PyTorch`_.
+If you have an NVIDIA GPU and a CUDA-capable system, make sure to install the correct CUDA drivers for your GPU by following this guide `Install CUDA drivers`_

    .. note::